14 Reasons to Staycation in Marysvale

 Hike/Drive to Bullion Canyon

-You can drive a ATV or you can hike up to the falls entrance.
+You can drive an ATV or you can hike up to the falls entrance.
 There is a pretty steep short climb to get to the outlook and then a trail down to the falls.
-All family members made it to the falls, included a 57 year old.
+All family members made it to the falls, included a 57-year-old.
 We'll be writing up more about this soon.

 Just South of the Bullion Canyon is a ghost town.
 It's a mining ghost town.
 It's a quick 1/2 mile or so of trail throughout historic pieces of mining equipment.
 Take a picnic!